30350n/printable-instruments/README.md

    Click **Apply**

-6. By default, all the holes from the Drill layers will be plated through holes, while the bigger holes from the Edge.Cuts layer will be non plated.
+6. (deprecated) By default, all the holes from the Drill layers will be plated through holes, while the bigger holes from the Edge.Cuts layer will be non plated.
-   To unfiy this, I'd recommend manually going through the holes in Pcbnew and changing their pad type to "NPTH, Mechanical".
+   ~~To unfiy this, I'd recommend manually going through the holes in Pcbnew and changing their pad type to "NPTH, Mechanical".
+Alternatively you can also try to edit the drill files after Step 8.~~
-   Alternatively you can also try to edit the drill files after Step 8.
+   The plated holes are actually not only fine, but wanted.
+With non plated holes the "fake vias" in the logo will look bad.

 7. In Pcbnew: File -> Plot...